jasontmiani/crypto-wallet/README.md

 Forked from lucasnsborges/react-native-crypto-wallet

 ## Crypto Wallet
-This app is for the practice of React and React Native technology only.
+This app's prototype was for the practice of React and React Native technology only.
+The fork is for enterprise use

 ## Got Started

-- Cloned your fork of the project locally.
+- Cloned the fork of the project locally.
 At the command line:
     ```
     $ git clone https://github.com/lucasnsborges/react-native-crypto-wallet.git
     ```